-In 1986, expansion of the NSWRL Premiership was in the minds of the ARL staff and Queensland was a prime target.
+In 1986, expansion of the NSWRL Premiership was in the minds of the ARL

-After many obstacles, objections and the Brisbane Rugby League, the QRL made the entry into the NSWRL and then set to the task of setting up a football club.
+entry into the NSWRL and then set to the task of setting up a football club.

 The first task at hand didn't take a rocket scientist to work out, that of which was to sign the King, Wally Lewis in their side.
 Wally negotiated directly with Paul Morgan and Barry Maranta before signing on the spot.
 The original offer was lower than that of Sydney club Manly, but with the cost of moving to Sydney and the Broncos' enormous $1500 win bonuses on offer, Lewis was never really considering signing with anyone else.

-Arguably the most important signing was of Canberra co-coach Wayne Bennett.
+important signing was of Canberra co-coach Wayne Bennett.

-John Ribot was signed as the new club's chief executive and hotelier Gary Balkin and marketing man Steve Williams were the third and fourth directors.
-Williams a former North Sydney player, and Brisbane and Queensland representative in the 1970s.
+John Ribot was signed as the new club's chief executive and hotelier Gary Balkin

 Next on the 'To Do list' was a nickname by mid-July 1987, the list of nicknames for the new team was down to the Broncos, Bulls, Bombers, Kookaburras or Cowboys.
 The board wanted an Aussie style name, like Brisbane Boomers, but that was (and still is) the name of the Australian basketball team.
 Brisbane Brumbies was the next favourite, but fear of having it shortened to the Brisbane Brums after a loss worried the directors no end.